 - Other railing options include; privacy screening, built-in bench seating and planters.

-- Regal Railing is recommended when using composite decking.
+- Aluminum REGAL IDEAS railing is recommended when using TREX composite decking.

 - Building code requires the rise of each step be unifrom measuring between 6″ and 8″ in height.